S.W.A.G.G.E.R. Award Nominations

 Nominating Criteria

-Generosity: Acts of Service & Kindness -- How does this student demonstrate generosity in their words, actions, or time?
-Have they helped someone in need, gone out of their way to support a peer, or consistently shown kindness to others?
-Do they check in on their friends, care for a sibling, or make others feel seen?
+1. Generosity: Acts of Service & Kindness - How does this student or group demonstrate generosity in their words, actions, or time?
+Have they helped someone in need, gone out of their way to support others, or consistently shown kindness?
+For groups, consider how members support one another and extend kindness beyond the group.
+Share specific examples of how they make others feel seen, valued, and supported.

 *